deniskropp/t20/README.md

 ## Features

 -   **Declarative Agent Definition**: Agents are defined in simple, easy-to-read YAML files.
--   **Dynamic, AI-Generated Plans**: No hardcoded workflows.
-The Orchestrator creates a custom plan for every unique goal.
+-   **Dynamic, AI-Generated Plans**: The Orchestrator creates a custom plan for every unique goal.
 -   **Role-Based Delegation**: Tasks are intelligently assigned to agents best suited for the job.
--   **Structured LLM Outputs**: Utilizes JSON schema enforcement with Pydantic for reliable, machine-readable plans from the Orchestrator.
 -   **Stateful Sessions**: Each run is isolated in a session directory containing all artifacts, prompts, and results.
 -   **CLI-Driven**: Simple and straightforward to run from the command line.
--   **Powered by Google Gemini**: Leverages a suite of Gemini models, from the highly capable `gemini-2.5-pro` for orchestration to the fast and efficient `gemini-2.5-flash-lite` for specialized tasks.
+-   **Expanded Agent Team**: Includes a diverse team of agents for content generation, web development (HTML, CSS, JS, React), music creation, and more.

 ## The Team